Prof. Stephen Sawyer

 Prof. Hannah Taieb

-Dr. Hannah Davis Taieb holds a PhD in Anthropology and is a Fellow at the AUP Center for Critical Democracy Studies (CCDS).
-Hannah Taieb is the founder and leader of AUP’s innovative prison education workshops, where students learn from and with people who are currently incarcerated, and participate in workshops led and co-led by teachers, activists, and creators who have experienced incarceration.
-Taieb first established a collaboration with La Santé prison in 2019.
-In 2023, Hannah Taieb will be once again bringing groups of AUP students weekly to meet and exchange with detainees at La Santé in the Spring and Summer semesters.
+Dr. Hannah Davis Taieb is a Clinical Fellow at the Center for Critical Democracy Studies.
+She holds PhD in anthropology and is the founder and leader of AUP’s innovative prison education workshops, where students learn from and with people who are currently incarcerated, and participate in workshops led and co-led by teachers, activists, and creators who have experienced incarceration.
+Taieb first established a collaboration with La Santé prison in 2019 and continues to organize student exchanges with detainees at La Santé in the Spring and Summer semesters.

 Dr. Taieb is primarily interested in developing and using egalitarian pedagogies that create connection and generative exchange across difference.
 She has sought out these approaches to learning in such contexts as her recent co-taught AUP course on Coexistence and Religion, which fostered discussion on diverse approaches to religion, secularism and spirituality.